Increasing your milk production with a breast pump

 Many mothers are made to feel that there is something wrong with their body if they are not making enough milk.
 They usually aren't told that in the majority of instances, low milk production is actually caused by a lack of demand, and in most cases, this ISN'T the mother's fault.
 This can be caused by a baby not removing milk efficiently or not removing milk as frequently as the body needs to understand that it needs to make more.

-I often tell clients to think of a factory - they make a particular product, and they make enough to fulfill the orders they receive.
+I often tell clients to think of breasts like a factory - they make a particular product, and they make enough to fulfill the orders they receive.
 They will not make much more than what is being ordered because it would be more work than it needs to be, and that may cost more than what they make.
 However, if their customer/s start to order more product (demand), chances are they can increase production (supply); it may just take a few days to catch up.

 I often have clients coming to me saying they were told to express after feeds for xx minutes per session.
 But their supply is not increasing.